AdrianHsu/tensorflow-chatbot-chinese/README.md

 $ python3 server.py
 ```

-You'll need `aiohttp`, `socketio` to run this.
+You'll need `aiohttp`, `python-socketio` to run this.
 The result will be shown on `https://localhost:8080`.
+WARNING: do not install `socketio`, this is not the same as `python-socketio`!!

 ## Hyperparameters